 Before window Farmhouse Curtains

-Notice how your eyes travel all over the room once the window treatments were installed.
-You can find our DIY Blanket Ladder tutorial in this earlier post.
+Notice how your eyes travel all over the room once the window treatments are installed.
+Our DIY Blanket Ladder tutorial is in this earlier post.

 DIY Farmhouse Curtains – No Sew Panels